 Interim guidance on social and behavioural research for the mpox public health response - March 2025

 This interim guidance aims to clarify standards for high-quality, ethical, social and behavioural research to strengthen the public health response to the ongoing mpox PHEIC for community protection.
-The guidance is particularly relevant to rapid research that aims to inform near real-time decision-making and action, but is equally applicable to longer-term research that may be critical for informing future outbreak preparedness and response.
+The guidance is particularly relevant to rapid research that aims to inform near-real-time decision-making and action, but is equally applicable to longer-term research that may be critical for informing future outbreak preparedness and response.

 This testing strategy for mpox is a guide for stakeholders supporting the mpox response, including Ministries of Health and other Government agencies, national mpox response task-forces, funding and implementing agencies, public health experts, epidemiologists, front-line healthcare service providers, including clinicians, nurses, laboratory professionals, community healthcare workers and others involved in outbreak preparedness and response activities for enhanced community protection.